zak245/canvas-grid/README.md

 ## Features

 - **🚀 High Performance**: Canvas-based rendering with virtualization for 100K+ rows at 60fps
+- **📚 Workbooks & Sheets**: Multi-sheet support with a centralized manager, just like a spreadsheet
 - **🔌 Adapter System**: Connect to any data source (Local, REST API, WebSocket)
 - **⚡️ Optimistic Updates**: Built-in support for instant UI updates with background sync
 - **📦 Batteries Included**: Built-in cell types, editors, and validation